Urinary Incontinence

 How is urinary incontinence diagnosed?

-Medical history, physical exam, and urodynamic tests.
+Diagnosis typically involves medical history, physical exam, and possibly urodynamic tests.

 Can urinary incontinence be treated?